techservicesillinois/SecOps-Powershell-Qualys/README.md

 # To Do

+- Add-QualysScanSchedule
+- Prod/Dev BaseURI switching
+- Example Scripts
-Prod/Dev BaseURI switching, Example Scripts, Options for targeting "tags" with scans
+- Options for targeting "tags" with scans